cloud-gov/cf-ex-drupal8/README.md

 docker-compose up
 ```

-With cloud.gov, and view at the random-route selected:
+Test on cloud.gov and view at the random route selected:

 ```
 cf create-service aws-rds medium-mysql database # Takes 5-10m